Wyliemaster/GD-Save-Finder/README.md

 After setting up config.ini, you can either run the python script in the command prompt using `python3 <current directory>/save_finder.py` or by executing the `run.bat` file provided

-# Notes
+## Notes

 - This tool is for ***Geometry Dash 2.1***

-- This tool uses the [Requests](https://pypi.org/project/requests/) Module.
-There is a chance you may get an error due to not having the module - To install the module, open your command prompt and execute `python3 -m pip install requests`
+- This tool utilises a few modules from the official Python Package Index.
+They are required for the tool to run, and are able to obtain them through running the command `python3 -m pip install -r requirements.txt`.